pianocomposer321/yabs.nvim/README.md

     optional = {
       command = 'echo runs on condition',
-      -- You can specify a condition which determines whether to enable a -- specific task (it could be your custom function) condition = require('yabs.conditions').file_exists('filename.txt'),
+      -- You can specify a condition which determines whether to enable a -- specific task
+      -- It should be a function that returns boolean, -- not a boolean directly
+      -- Here we use a helper from yabs that returns such function -- to check if the files exists condition = require('yabs.conditions').file_exists('filename.txt'),
     },
   },